corybill/errr/README.md

   .appendTo(someError).get();

 let reason = errr.reason; // Get value from someReason
-let allDebugParams = errr.allDebugParams() // Get an array of all the debug params from all appended errors
+let allDebugParams = errr.getAllDebugParams() // Get an array of all the debug params from all appended errors
 </pre>
 <pre>